MicrosoftDocs/azure-devops-docs/docs/report/analytics/analytics-best-practices.md

 For example, to return the ID, Work Item Type, Title, and State fields for a filtered set of work items, specify the following `$select` clause: `$select=WorkItemId, WorkItemType, Title, State`.

-To lookup the list of properties and their corresponding field names, see [Work item properties reference](../powerbi/analytics-fields-reference.md).
+To lookup the list of properties and their corresponding field names, see [Work tracking properties reference](../powerbi/analytics-fields-reference.md).

 <!--- General info
 Analytics is built on top of a Columnstore Index technology.
 That means that data is both storage and query processing is column-based.
 So, the more properties that a query references, the more expensive it's to process.